rlarsonil71/food-wine-rails-client/README.md

 Back-end RAILS server:
   [game-project-api]  (http://localhost:4741/)

 ## Planning and Software Design - Development Process

 1. Review project scope and requirements.
 2. Design wireframes and user stories.
 3. Breakdown project scope and requirements into small functional components.
-4. Review authorization actions in Tic Tac Toe game API.
+4. Review authorization actions needed in custom back-end API.
-5. Review game actions in Tic Tac Toe game API.
+5. Review database model needed in custom back-end API to support favorite_players data and manipulation of data.
+6. Create an ERD using a one-to-many database relationship.
+7. Check with consultant to get feedback on ERD design as well as other aspects of project requirements.
-6. Design project schedule and order small functional components tieboxing each when appropriate.
+8. Design project schedule and order small functional components tieboxing each when appropriate.
+9. Construct data models and migrations to represent data.
+10. Test data models using RAILS console.
+11. Test API endpoint using CURL CRUD test scripts.
-7. Design file structure for project (auth vs. gameAPI vs. gameLogic) using proper git source code control.
+12. Design file structure for project (auth vs. favorite_players) using proper git source code control.
 Follow js-template (browser-template) repo practicing separation of concerns (i.e. separating DOM manipulation files from network API files).
-8. Design user state machine for modal button display showing and hiding modal buttons upon each user action (i.e., sign-up, sign-in, change-password, sign-out, create-game).
+13. Design user state machine for modal button display showing and hiding modal buttons upon each user action (i.e., sign-up, sign-in, change-password, sign-out, create-game).
-9. Authorization actions
+14. Authorization actions
     a.
 Construct CURL test scripts for each authorization action.
     b.
 Test each CURL test script for each authorization application.
     c.
 Once each CURL test script is successfully tested, code index.js, auth events.js, api.js, and ui.js files using AJAX authorization actions.
     d.
 Create test simulations modal buttons to test each AJAX authorization action.
-10. Test and verify that each authorization action works per the given game API documentation.
+15. Test and verify that each authorization action works per the given game API documentation.
-11. Game actions
+16. Favorite Player CRUD actions with user authentication.
     a.
-Construct CURL test scripts for each game action.
+Construct CURL test scripts for each favorite_players CRUD action.
     b.
-Test each CURL test script for each game application.
+Test each CURL test script for each favorite_players CRUD action.
     c.
-Once each CURL test script is successfully tested, code index.js, auth events.js, api.js, and ui.js files using AJAX game actions.
+Once each CURL test script is successfully tested, code index.js, auth events.js, api.js, and ui.js files using AJAX favorite_players actions.
-    d.
-Create test simulations modal buttons to test each AJAX game action.
-12. Test and verify that each game action works per the given game API documentation.
+17. Test and verify that each favorite_players action works per the custom back-end API documentation.
-13. Design visual game board using wireframe.
+18. Design visual user experience using wireframe(s).
-14. Code preliminary HTML and CSS for basic page including game board.
+19. Code preliminary HTML and CSS for basic SPA front-end page including navbar and allocated div that contains favorite_players information.
-15. Add click handlers to each cell of game board.
-16. Test clicking in each of the 9 cells of the game board.
-17. Design game logic
-    a.
-Design logic for processing box clicks and showing `X` or `O`s in game board cells.
-    b.
-Design logic for checking for win situation.
-    c.
-Design logic for checking for tie situation.
-    d.
-Design logic for starting new game initializing variables and views where necessary.
-18. Code game logic
-    a.
-Code logic for processing box clicks and showing `X` or `O`s in game board cells.
-    b.
-Code logic for checking for win situation.
-    c.
-Code logic for checking for tie situation.
-    d.
-Code logic for starting new game initializing variables and views where necessary.
-19. Design unit test cases for game logic.
+19. Design unit test cases for favorite_players CRUD using front-end functionnality.
-20. Execute unit test cases for game logic (playing games and verifying functionality).
+20. Execute unit test cases for favorite_players CRUD (signing up users and verifying CRUD functionality and data only displays for current logged in user and that no other user data is modified or deleted.

 ## Planning - Problem Solving Strategy